Children and families

 If you earn less than £16,190, or you’re on benefits, you may be able to get 15 hours free childcare for your two-year old.

-hospice care for children provide respite and terminal care for children suffering from life-limiting conditions in a home-from-home environment.
+Hospice care for children provide respite and terminal care for children suffering from life-limiting conditions in a home-from-home environment.
 Care is provided for the child and their family at no cost to them for as long as is necessary, including post bereavement support.
 In Hackney, hospice care for children, including referrals, is organised through health services often using Richard House Hospice.

-The CHSCB is the key statutory body for agreeing how organisations co-operate to safeguard and promote the welfare of children and young people in City and Hackney, and for ensuring the effectiveness of what they do.
+The CHSCP is the key statutory body for agreeing how organisations co-operate to safeguard and promote the welfare of children and young people in City and Hackney, and for ensuring the effectiveness of what they do.

 The wellbeing framework outlines concerns that professionals may have regarding a child or young person and what level of service(s) would be appropriate and best meet their needs.

 Hackney is committed to a whole family approach, in which all services working with a child or other family members work effectively in partnership to identify potential short and long term risks and vulnerabilities and ensure a coordinated and integrated approach.
 Our whole family approach focuses on prevention and early intervention to secure the best long term outcomes for children, young people and adult family members.

 This process and action record has been developed to support all those who have front-line contact with service users.
 It is designed to improve identification, signposting and referrals of families and individuals who need additional support.
 It will help you to be aware of the needs and vulnerabilities of other family members and to feel confident taking decisions about how to act.